Top E-commerce Sites Use Affiliate Marketing: Why Your Business Should Too

 Plus, you’ll be able to have performance insights, so you can set different commission types and bonuses to award top performing affiliates.

-And finally, affiliate marketing means more effective & engaging promotions
+More effective & engaging promotions

 Finally, your brand can connect with customers in a way that is more aligned with their needs and desires.
 Affiliates have particular insights about their audience and can tailor their marketing to highlight what they think is important.